This agency is not using CalOpps to accept online applications

 effective 4/1/21 at their meeting of April 5, 2021.)

 If you are interested in pursuing this exciting career

-* Cover letter that explains your specific interest in this
+- Cover Letter that explains your specific interest in the Fleet

 City Application Form - Candidates must complete the NEOGOV City